penguinrust/Capstone-Project/README.md

 ### Wireframes

-The wireframes for Gaming Community Hub were created using Balsamiq to visualize the user interface design and layout before development.
+The wireframes for The Gaming Community Hub were created using Balsamiq to visualize the user interface design and layout before development.
 These wireframes helped establish the information architecture, user flow, and responsive design considerations for both desktop and mobile experiences.

 ![Desktop and mobile wireframes for the home page](readme-images/wireframe-home.png)

 ### Colours

-The color scheme for Gaming Community Hub was chosen to create a modern, gaming-focused aesthetic that is visually appealing while maintaining excellent readability.
+The color scheme for The Gaming Community Hub was chosen to create a modern, gaming-focused aesthetic that is visually appealing while maintaining excellent readability.

 **Primary Colors:**
 - Background: #f8f9fa (Light gray)